Perajit/hfm-exercise-ui/README.md

 # Functionalities
 - Fully responsive layout for all screen sizes.
+- Async handling:
+  - Disable submit button and show spinner while requet is pending.
+    To check this functionality, open developer console and set network throtting to "Slow 4G".
+  - Shows success feedback on the form when submission is successful.
+  - Shows error feedback on the form when submission fails.
+- Updates feedback when field values change.

+## User Registration
 - Displays Terms and Conditions modal when "Terms and Conditions" is clicked.
 - Displays Privacy Policy modal when "Privacy Policy" is clicked.
 - Field validations: